Ramprasad-Group/polyga/tutorials/basic/analyzing.md

 that for you to read.
 There are a lot of analyses you could run on your results including uniform manifold approximation and projection maps, an analysis of chemical composition vs generation, frequency of blocks, etc... so I did not include all possible analyses here.

+Note that zero columns are dropped when saving the polymers.

 For now, let's go more in depth into
 [how we predicted the polymer properties](predict.md).